FastTrackStudios/inferno/README.md

 At this point, Inferno will roughly become alternative to Dante Virtual Soundcard.

-* read configuration from sources other then env vars: ALSA plugin parameters, text files - useful for multiple sources & sinks in PipeWire
+* read configuration from text files
-* send statistics (clock, latency, signal levels)
 * ability to work as a clock source (PTP leader)
 * automated integration test that will launch several instances, stream audio data between them and check for its correctness
 * bit-perfect transmitter (currently 32-bit integers are always used internally and conversion to 24-bit or 16-bit adds dither)